Benefits of I-Corps

 What Makes a Team?

-A traditional National I-Corps team consists of three individuals: an Entrepreneurial Lead (EL), a Principal Investigator (PI), and an Industry Mentor (IM).
+Teams must have at least three team members for NSF National I-Corps cohorts.
+A traditional National I-Corps team consists of three individuals: an Entrepreneurial Lead (EL), a Principal Investigator/Technical Lead (PI/TL), and an Industry Mentor (IM).
 This three-person team has proven very successful in most cases.
 However, in some cases, it may not be possible for the Principal Investigator (PI) to participate in the program so they can serve as a "PI of record".
-In other cases, it may be possible for the Principal Investigator to act as an EL.

 Team Roles